darold/pgtt/README.md

 temporary table like follow:

     SELECT * FROM t1;

+or

     SELECT * FROM pg_temp.t1;

 If you want to really look at the template table to be sure that it contains no rows, you must disable the extension rerouting:

     SET pgtt.enable TO off;
     SELECT * FROM pgtt_schema.t1;